norsez/BDInfiniteLabel/README.md

 [![License](https://img.shields.io/cocoapods/l/BDInfiniteLabel.svg?style=flat)](http://cocoadocs.org/docsets/BDInfiniteLabel)
 [![Platform](https://img.shields.io/cocoapods/p/BDInfiniteLabel.svg?style=flat)](http://cocoadocs.org/docsets/BDInfiniteLabel)

+## What is it?

+You hate it when long texts mess up your layout on iOS.
+UILabel font scaling doesn't really look quite right.
+Multi-line UILabel sometimes is not an option either.

+Meet `BDInfiniteLabel`.

+`BDInfiniteLabel` allows long texts to be displayed on screen with a paging button so that user can tap to page through the whole text.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.